How Much Does Cyber Insurance Cost?

 Third-party cyber liability insurance is tailored towards providing protection for businesses that offer professional services to other businesses that can be compromised by cyberthreats.

-This coverage can be compared to professional liability insurance, in the sense that third-party cyber liability insurance can provide protection if you are being sued by another company for errors that you have made which have led to losses or damages to that company.
+This coverage can be compared to a professional liability insurance policy, in the sense that third-party cyber liability insurance can provide protection if you are being sued by another company for errors that you have made which have led to losses or damages to that company.

 For example, if your law firm’s data security is compromised, and your law firm is accused of failing to prevent the data breach, third-party cyber liability insurance can pay legal fees, government penalties and fines, and settlements and judgments related to such claims.